pregHosh/guide4compchem-MU/quantum_machine_learning/README.md

 4. Deep learning [here](https://uvadlc-notebooks.readthedocs.io/)

 ### QML
-LCMD at EPFL has an good tutorial to QML for beginner [here](https://github.com/lcmd-epfl/intro-to-qml)
+LCMD at EPFL has a good tutorial to QML for beginner [here](https://github.com/lcmd-epfl/intro-to-qml)

 You can also learn from QML tutorial in which there are both practical (code) and theory stuffs [here](https://www.qmlcode.org/tutorial.html)